NuttapolCha/test-payment-form/README.md

 ### Limitation

-1. No duplicate coupons validation.
+1. No multiple usage of coupons validation.
-2. There is no product tables.
+2. There is no product table.
 We just assume that users were buying only *Annual Subscription*.